-Siemens Fonds Invest GmbH lowered its stake in shares of PayPal Holdings, Inc. (NASDAQ:PYPL - Free Report) by 53.0% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 22,739 shares of the credit services provider's stock after selling 25,669 shares during the quarter.
-Siemens Fonds Invest GmbH's holdings in PayPal were worth $1,941,000 as of its most recent SEC filing.
+Siemens Fonds Invest GmbH trimmed its stake in PayPal Holdings, Inc. (NASDAQ:PYPL - Free Report) by 53.0% during the fourth quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 22,739 shares of the credit services provider's stock after selling 25,669 shares during the period.
+Siemens Fonds Invest GmbH's holdings in PayPal were worth $1,941,000 at the end of the most recent reporting period.

-PayPal (NASDAQ:PYPL - Get Free Report) last issued its earnings results on Tuesday, April 29th.
-The credit services provider reported $1.33 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.16 by $0.17.
-PayPal had a return on equity of 23.67% and a net margin of 13.04%.
-The company had revenue of $7.79 billion during the quarter, compared to analysts' expectations of $7.84 billion.
-During the same period in the prior year, the business earned $1.08 EPS.
-The firm's quarterly revenue was up 1.2% on a year-over-year basis.
-As a group, sell-side analysts predict that PayPal Holdings, Inc. will post 5.03 earnings per share for the current fiscal year.
+PayPal (NASDAQ:PYPL - Get Free Report) last released its quarterly earnings data on Tuesday, April 29th.
+The credit services provider reported $1.33 EPS for the quarter, beating the consensus estimate of $1.16 by $0.17.
+The firm had revenue of $7.79 billion for the quarter, compared to the consensus estimate of $7.84 billion.
+PayPal had a net margin of 13.04% and a return on equity of 23.67%.
+The company's quarterly revenue was up 1.2% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.08 earnings per share.
+On average, equities research analysts forecast that PayPal Holdings, Inc. will post 5.03 earnings per share for the current year.

 (